Beta presents the new EVO MY 2023

 The 2023 update confirms the ongoing commitment that Beta shows in the trials arena, a discipline that is of fundamental importance to the Tuscan brand.
 The introduction of a series of premium components highlights the end goal, which is that all new-generation trial riders are able to fully enjoy the EVO's capacities, whether in competition or when trail riding.For the EVO MY 2023, Beta has decided to further develop its models, both functionally and aesthetically, reserving the most radical engine updates for its premier model.
 All modifications that are introduced to satisfy ever evolving consumers, as tastes and riding styles change, and to reaffirm that functionality and reliability for which the models have always stood out.

-The EVO range is one of the most extensive in this class, and continues to offer a total of 6 different models created to meet the needs of all riders, each with its own unique personality.
+The EVO range is one of the most extensive in this class, and continues to offer a total of six different models, each with its own character and able to meet the needs of all riders, raising the potential and level of enjoyment that each experience:

-The functions of the map selector switch, on the other hand, have been maintained.
-The EVO offers a choice of two different engine maps selectable by the rider with a button practically located on the tank cover.
-This placement makes the button easy to reach while offering protection against knocks and unintentional operation, while an LED indicator lets the rider immediately identify which map is currently in use.
+• Tank cover: with a new design.
+The shape better envelops the frame and allows all the cable routing to be covered, for a clean and more orderly look.
+And this new form also effectively incorporates the mapping switch.
+The EVO offers a choice of two different engine maps that the rider can select with a convenient button on the tank cover.
+This location makes the button easy to reach while offering protection against knocks and unintentional operation, while an LED indicator lets the rider immediately identify which map is currently in use.